Bamzycodes/Ecommerce/README.md

 "# Ecommerce-Project"
-This is a mern stack E-commerce app that only allows pay on delievery
+This is a mern stack E-commerce app that allows payment using paystack